hmcts/am-org-role-mapping-service/src/integrationTest/resources/DroolTests/README.md

 # Integration Test for Drool mappings

-## Test Sceanrios in: BaseJudicialDroolTestIntegration
+## Test Scenarios in: BaseJudicialDroolTestIntegration

 ### .assertCreateOrmMappingApiWithoutBooking